 Zambia is one of the sub-Saharan countries with a high prevalence of child marriage, these marriages.
 Even though boys too are victims of child marriage, the number of girls is higher than boys.
 A couple of projects under this program are achieved through activities that align with the aim of Umi Foundation, these activities are aimed at reducing the number of child marriages in selected locations through educational, library and mentorship projects.

 The program was initiated in 2016 where Umi Foundation donated books to three public schools, benefiting over 2000 learners.
 This initiative saw one new building developed for the school library, and others revamped.
 From rundown classrooms.
 With the overwhelming and positive response, Umi Foundation launched its own community library in 2022, through donations from partner organisations, and Umi Foundation resources.
 The library is located in Meanwood, at the Umi Foundation office, where children in the community are able to utilize the library, and other tools.
-The project has to date enrolled 19 children between 12 to 16 years old, who are engaged in learning to read, storytelling, and other personal development activities, facilitated by Umi Foundation staff.
+Children from the community are engaged in learning to read, storytelling, and other personal development activities.

 This project helps to divert the plans and ideas of marriages for the young girls, it encourages children to read and dream beyond their daily routine and hardships.
 We aim to see children out of the streets and marriages, and back into classrooms.